kubeflow/examples/bluebook-for-bulldozers-kaggle-competition/Readme.md

 # Objective

-This example is based on the Bluebook for bulldozers competition.
+This example is based on the Bluebook for bulldozers competition (https://www.kaggle.com/competitions/bluebook-for-bulldozers/overview).
 The objective of this exercise is to predict the sale price of bulldozers sold at auctions.

 ## Environment